neo4j/neo4j-python-driver/docs/source/async_api.rst

 Connection details held by the :class:`neo4j.AsyncDriver` are immutable.
 Therefore if, for example, a password is changed, a replacement :class:`neo4j.AsyncDriver` object must be created.
-More than one :class:`.AsyncDriver` may be required if connections to multiple databases, or connections as multiple users, are required.
+More than one :class:`.AsyncDriver` may be required if connections to multiple databases, or connections as multiple users, are required, unless when using impersonation (:ref:`impersonated-user-ref`).

 :class:`neo4j.AsyncDriver` objects are safe to be used in concurrent coroutines.
 They are not thread-safe.